The Decagon will be introduced to your student around the fifth grade simply for the purpose of identification, and for no other reason.

 A Regular Decagon has TEN Sides equal in length ... and TEN Angles equal in size - all angles are 36 degrees at the center (360/10 = 36), with internal angles of 144 degrees [180-(360/10) = 144]

 Once your child is comfortable with how to recognize this shape, offer them some shape worksheets to see how they get on with identifying it.

 How to calculate the Area and Perimeter of the Regular Decagon.

 To find the area of a Regular Decagon we must know two things:

-Ther Perimeter of ANY shape is simply the sum total of all the lengths of the shape - and a decagon is no different.
+The Perimeter of ANY shape is simply the sum total of all the lengths of the shape - and a Decagon is no different.

 Step 1: Draw a straight line lightly using your ruler and pencil on your paper. - This is what we call a construction line.

 Step 2: Indicate on this line, one point - this point will be the first of the ten vertices.

 Note:We know that the eight internal angles of any regular pentagon are each 144 degrees.

 Step 3: Using your protractor, find the point at 144 degrees to your first line using the point you indicated in the previous step, and draw another construction line.